sensu/sensu-docs/content/sensu-go/6.7/web-ui/_index.md

 The banner is only visible to [users][6] who have read access to your organization's license.

 By default, the banner starts appearing when the license expiration is 30 days away.
-To adjust the number of days before license expiration to begin displaying the banner, use the [license_expiry_reminder][9] web configuration attribute.
+To adjust the number of days before license expiration to begin displaying the banner, use the [license_expiry_reminder][9] web UI configuration attribute.

 ## Use the implicit OR operator